schoeberl/wildcat/README.md

     export RISCV=$HOME/riscv-tools/local
     ./build.sh

-Than add the tools to your PATH in .bashrc or .profile with:
+Then add the tools to your PATH in .bashrc or .profile with:

     export PATH=$PATH:$HOME/riscv-tools/local/bin